dodocloud/engineeringroles/developers/level2.md

 ### Is expected to

-* Lean into challenges when they offer the potential to create large impact
+* Lean into challenges when they offer the potential to create a large impact
-* Help grow the engineering team through involvement in the technology community (conferences, Socialbakers, blog posts, open source projects, etc) and referrals
+* Help the engineering team grow through involvement in the technological community (conferences, Socialbakers, blog posts, open source projects, etc) and referrals
 * Pair often and provide some guidance to more junior engineers
 * Seek to tie stories back to user value & impact for our members & organizers
 * Be able to dive in to an area of the code/product that they’re not familiar with & make changes